ErrorTzy/writings/papers/PhDApps/NewDraft_1.md

 If I were born earlier, then the previous paragraph should suffice and I can happily move on to the next section.
 However, unfortunately, @hirschOntologyStipulation2021 published a paper "Ontology by Stipulation".
 In this paper, he upgraded his argument so that it neither rely on {::P3}, nor on interpretive charity!

 Let me first introduce the basic idea of this upgraded argument.
-To keep my sentence short, I introduce the following notation:
+To keep my sentences short, I introduce the following notation:

 - $L^{X}$: the language that $X$ actually speaks
 - $L^{Y}$: the language that $Y$ actually speaks